PVH Medical is a privately billing clinic. In order to maintain a high quality of care and service we cannot routinely bulk bill all consultations.

 Fees can be discussed confidentially with your doctor and allowances can be made for your individual circumstances.
 Please ask your doctor if you have any questions about billing.

-Fees for general consultations – effective 1 February 2019
+Fees for general consultations (weekdays 8am-8pm and Saturday 8am-1pm) – effective 1 March 2020

 |Level||Consult length||Private fee||Medicare rebate||Out-of-pocket cost (gap)|

-The gap payment for pensioners and Health Care Card (HCC) holders is $15 for all consultations.
+The gap payment for pensioners and Health Care Card (HCC) holders is $16 for these consultations.

 Note that the level (B, C, D) charged relates to the actual time taken during the consultation rather than the length of appointment booked.